-The ratio of part-time staff members stands at around 60% at small and medium-sized audit firms, some of which rely on them as the audit assistants needed for their operation (see Figure III-1-8).
+The ratio of part-time staff members has been slightly below 60% at small and medium-sized audit firms, indicating that they rely mainly on the audit assistants who are certified public accountants to support their operation (see Figure III-1-8).
 In particular, at audit firms with a full-time staff of four or less which occupies around 70% of small and medium-sized firms, the ratio of a part-time staff of which accounts for over 90% (see Figure III-1-9).